What is a Gantt chart?

 To connect two activities, click on an activity bar, then drag the anchor point over to the anchor point of another activity bar.
 You’ll see a tooltip that says “Attach to Anchor”.

-Inserting a responsibility column and grouping tasks
+Inserting a responsibility and remarks column

-To insert a responsibility column, right click in the activity column and click “Add Responsible Label Column”.
+To insert a responsibility column, right-click in the activity column and click “Add Responsible Label Column”.
 A new column will appear on the right of the Gantt chart with the title “Responsible”.

 There are blank labels within that column that correspond to the activity labels on the left side.
 Insert the person or team responsible for each activity.